 In addition, GRIL's investment guidelines require that the ten largest investments shall not constitute more than 40% of the GRIL Surplus, and GRIL's investment portfolio shall at all times, unless waived by the GRIL board of directors, be composed of a minimum of 50 debt or equity securities of publicly traded companies.
-From time to time, SILP may hold a small number of relatively large security positions in relation to our capital accounts.
-Since SILP may not be widely diversified by security or by industry, it may be subject to more rapid changes in value than would be the case if our investment portfolio were required to maintain a wide diversification among companies, securities industries, and types of securities.
+From time to time, Solasglas may hold a small number of relatively large security positions in relation to our capital accounts.
+Since Solasglas may not be widely diversified by security or by industry, it may be subject to more rapid changes in value than would be the case if our investment portfolio were required to maintain a wide diversification among companies, securities industries, and types of securities.

-Under the SILP LPA, we are contractually obligated to invest substantially all our assets in SILP with certain exceptions.
-SILP's performance depends on the ability of DME Advisors to select and manage appropriate investments.
+Under the Solasglas LPA, we are contractually obligated to invest substantially all our assets in Solasglas with certain exceptions.
+Solasglas' performance depends on the ability of DME Advisors to select and manage appropriate investments.

-DME Advisors acts as the exclusive investment advisor for SILP.
-Apart from funds required for collateral purposes, funds allocated to our Innovations investment strategy, risk management, and other operational needs, we are contractually obligated to use commercially reasonable efforts to cause substantially all investable assets of Greenlight Re and GRIL to be contributed to SILP.
-Additionally, we are restricted from making additional contributions of assets that would cause the capital account balances of Greenlight Re and GRIL to represent more than 90% of the aggregate capital account balances of all of the partners of SILP.
+DME Advisors acts as the exclusive investment advisor for Solasglas.
+Apart from funds required for collateral purposes, funds allocated to our Innovations investment strategy, risk management, and other operational needs, we are contractually obligated to use commercially reasonable efforts to cause substantially all investable assets of Greenlight Re and GRIL to be contributed to Solasglas.
 Although DME Advisors is contractually obligated to follow the investment guidelines of both Greenlight Re and GRIL, we cannot provide assurance as to how DME Advisors will allocate our investable assets to different investment opportunities.
-DME Advisors may allocate our capital accounts to long and short equity positions, debt, and derivatives, which could increase the level of risk to which our investment portfolio will be exposed.

-The performance of the SILP investment portfolio depends to a great extent on the ability of DME Advisors to select and manage appropriate investments for SILP.
-We cannot assure you that DME Advisors will successfully meet our investment objectives.
-The diminution or loss of the services of DME Advisors' principals (or loss or diminution of their market reputation) or the failure of DME Advisors to perform adequately could materially and adversely affect our business, results of operations, and financial condition.
-In addition, the loss of DME Advisors' key personnel, or DME Advisors' inability to hire and retain other key personnel, over which we have no control, could delay or prevent DME Advisors from fulfilling its obligations, which could materially and adversely affect SILP's performance and, correspondingly, our business and financial performance.
+The performance of the Solasglas investment portfolio depends to a great extent on the ability of DME Advisors to select and manage appropriate investments for Solasglas.
+We cannot assure you that DME Advisors will successfully meet our investment objectives and the failure of DME Advisors to perform adequately could materially and adversely affect our business, results of operations, and financial condition.